scandycuz/angular-twitter/README.md

 ### Rails integration with Twitter API

-The Rails RESTful API connects to the Twitter API using an OAuth authentication protocol and uses a combination of HTTP GET queries and server side code to find the most popular tweets and responses.
+The Rails REST API connects to the Twitter REST API using an OAuth authentication protocol and uses a combination of HTTP GET queries and server side code to find the most popular tweets and responses.

-The server periodically runs rake tasks to query the Twitter API and cache retrieved data into the database.
+The server periodically runs rake tasks to query the Twitter REST API and cache retrieved data into the database.

 ### AngularJS integration with Rails RESTful API

-The front-end receives the most recent Tweet data from the Rails RESTful API on initial page load.
+The front-end receives the most recent Tweet data from the Rails REST API on initial page load.
 The Angular front-end then seamlessly loads additional RESTful API JSON data as the user scrolls.
 The data is mapped to the Twitter oEmbed URL format and rendered in the template.

 ### Code Sample